dankeboy36/trbr/README.md

 # TraceBreaker (`trbr`)

-**TraceBreaker** is a simple tool for decoding and analyzing ESP backtraces
+**TraceBreaker** is a simple tool for decoding and analyzing ESP backtraces, supporting ESP32 and ESP8266 platforms.

 ![trbr](/static/trbr.gif)

 ## Installation

-To get started, download the latest binary from the [GitHub release page](https://github.com/dankeboy36/trbr/releases/latest) and unzip it to your preferred location.
+To get started, download the latest binary for Windows, macOS, or Linux from the [GitHub release page](https://github.com/dankeboy36/trbr/releases/latest) and unzip it to your preferred location.

 > **ⓘ** **TraceBreaker** includes the **[Arduino CLI](https://github.com/arduino/arduino-cli)** as a binary.